ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 * A complete binary tree is a binary tree is a tree that follows the heap structures, add and remove from furthest breadth-first search see if the tree can be formed OR ANOTHER DEF: At the level above the leaves nodes can have 0, 1 or 2 children.
 ALSO, the last level must be filled from left to right without leaving any gaps.
 Other than these levels all nodes must have 2 children.

 * A perfect binary tree is a binary tree where each nodes except the leaves have 2 children.

+* **Depth** Of Root = 0 (Same as level), **Height** of Leaf = 0, The depth of a node is the number of edges from the node to the tree's root node.
+A root node will have a depth of 0.
+The height of a node is the number of edges on the longest path from the node to a leaf.
+A leaf node will have a height of 0.

+* Maximum number of nodes in a height of h with n nodes: ceil(n / (2^(h + 1)))
 ## Behavioural Part

 * Resume Walk-Through